dfelinto/blender-manual/manual/modeling/modifiers/generate/triangulate.rst

    Beauty
       Arrange the new triangles nicely, slower method.
    Clip
-      Split the polygons using an ear-clipping algorithm (gives similar results to the tessellation used for the viewport rendering).
+      Splits n-gons using an ear-clipping algorithm
+      (gives similar results to the tessellation used for the viewport rendering).

 Minimum Vertices